TejaRamachandran/SOC-Automation-Scripts/Qradar Scripts/ReadMe.md

-This Folder will have scripts will belongs - Qradar SIEM
+This Folder will have scripts which belongs to Qradar SIEM